knowaveragejoe/discord-comfyui/README.md

 A Discord bot for interacting with ComfyUI.

-Needs specially crafted workflows using the API-compatible workflow JSON schema.
+Needs specially crafted workflows using the API-compatible workflow JSON schema, and a matching configuration in config.yaml in order to work.

-On the ComfyUI server, these can be placed in the `/workflows` directory.
-The bot will attempt to locate these based on name, and then provide the user's prompt argument into the workflow.
+The bot will attempt to locate these based on name, and then provide the user's user's arguments into the workflow.

 ## Setup